Cancel anytime

 Key Offerings

-- Oracle Database: A leading relational database management system (RDBMS) used by organizations worldwide.
-Oracle holds a substantial market share in the database market, estimated around 40% (including cloud databases).
+- Oracle Database: A relational database management system (RDBMS) used by organizations to store and manage data.
+Oracle holds a significant market share in the database market, with estimates ranging from 30-40%.
 Competitors include Microsoft SQL Server, IBM Db2, and open-source databases like MySQL and PostgreSQL.
-Revenue generated by database related license and support are a substantial part of Oracle's overall revenue, however, a specific revenue number is difficult to directly isolate.
+It accounts for an estimated 35% of Oracle's revenue.

 Market Dynamics